Now approved for adults with major depressive disorder (adjunctive)

 81% Bipolar II

-CAPLYTA is indicated in adults for the treatment of schizophrenia and depressive episodes associated with bipolar I or II disorder (bipolar depression), as monotherapy and as adjunctive therapy with lithium or valproate.
+CAPLYTA is indicated in adults for adjunctive therapy along with antidepressants for the treatment of major depressive disorder (MDD); the treatment of depressive episodes associated with bipolar I or II disorder (bipolar depression) as monotherapy and as adjunctive therapy with lithium or valproate; and the treatment of schizophrenia.

 Important Safety Information